ThinkDataEd/curriculum/docs/unit2/lesson1.md

     100. What do I see the most/least of? <span style="color:grey">***Answers will vary by class.***</span>

     100. What is the typical personality color for this subset?
-Or, what is the typical gender for this subset? <span style="color:grey">***Answers will vary by class.***</span>
+Or, what is the typical group(introverts/extroverts) for this subset? <span style="color:grey">***Answers will vary by class.***</span>

 15. Ask students to summarize their impressions of the class’s personality color data by writing this